turi-code/userguide/deployment/pipeline-dependencies.md

 job = gl.deploy.job.create(my_function, environment=c, number=20)
 ```

-The `additional_packages` parameter can be a single string or a list of strings, describing packages in the pypi or Anaconda format.
+The `additional_packages` parameter can be a single string or a list of strings, describing packages in the pypi format.
 Equivalent to Hadoop it can also be provided to `graphlab.deploy.ec2_cluster.create` for EC2 clusters.
 In the case of Hadoop, these packages need to be explicitly uploaded to the cluster (see below).
 Note that creating a cluster in Hadoop and specifying packages that have not been uploaded will succeed, but a subsequent submission of a job will fail.

 Alternatively, dependent packages can be specified on an already created cluster, by setting the cluster's `additional_packages` property, before submitting a job: